Oc3an-Spag3tti/YourSpot/README.md

 It's a page to insert a new place so it's a form to insert infomation about a place such as: address, name, type of establishement ect.

-Mainly composed of 2 components `src/components/_addressform_pt1.jsx` & `src/components/_addressform_pt2.jsx` that assembled in `src/components/_addressform_full.jsx` and it's referred at `src/pages/place/insert.jsx`
+Mainly composed of component `src/components/_addressform_pt` that assembled in `src/components/_addressform_full.jsx` and it's referred at `src/pages/place/insert.jsx`

-Nothing remarkable at this page execpt the source code of `_addressform_pt2.jsx` and how I implemeted rating and price level

-> :warning: **I strongly advise against opening the source code for the second part of form page**: beware

 > Average Price rating implementation
 ```javascript